When you’re starting a new business, you have a big decision to make:

-If it is the later, you need to incorporate.
+If it is the latter, you need to incorporate it.

-You get a lot of flexibility and more or less loopholes as long as you are a subchapter s corporation.
+You get a lot of flexibility and more or fewer loopholes as long as you are a subchapter s corporation.

 Furthermore, you get to claim most of your business expenses as tax deductions.

 The main disadvantages of a corporation are double taxation and the paperwork required upon start-up and throughout the year.

 Corporations have to deal with the struggles of double income taxation.
 This is because they are taxed both as a business and as a shareholder.

 As an LLC, you will get a “pass-through.”